domoszlai/juicy-gcode/README.md

-# Juicy-gcode: A lightweight SVG to GCode converter for maximal curve fitting
+# Juicy-gcode: A lightweight 2.5D SVG to GCode converter for maximal curve fitting

 [![Hackage](https://img.shields.io/hackage/v/juicy-gcode.svg)](https://hackage.haskell.org/package/juicy-gcode)
 [![Appveyor](https://ci.appveyor.com/api/projects/status/github/domoszlai/juicy-gcode?branch=master&svg=true)](https://ci.appveyor.com/project/domoszlai/juicy-gcode)

 ## Overview

-Juicy-gcode is a configurable SVG to G-code converter that approximates bezier curves based on your needs:
+Juicy-GCode is a command-line application that converts SVG files to GCode.
+It provides flexible options for curve approximation and allows configurable GCode generation based on color information.

+## Features

+- **Configurable Curve Approximation**: Juicy-GCode offers three approximation methods to suit your needs
    - with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) for maximal curve fitting: bezier curves are approximated with arcs ([G2, G3 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [G1 continues](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
    - with linear approximation when arcs are not supported by your firmware: bezier curves are approximated with line segments ([G0, G1 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [not smooth](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types), and the generated gcode is usually significantly larger
    - with cubic bezier curves if your firmware supports it: some firmwares (e.g. [Marlin](https://marlinfw.org/docs/gcode/G005.html)) can handle bezier curves directly ([G5 command](https://marlinfw.org/meta/gcode/)), the result is [G2 continues](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
+- **Configurable 2.5D GCode generation**: Juicy-GCode allows you to configure the GCode generation by color information.
+This feature enables e.g. carving of 3D objects based on a single SVG file.

 ## Installation